blackerby/recipes/README.md

 TODO:

-* Add user registration functionality

 * Add Ingredient model and association with Recipe

+* Investigate devise_invitable for inclusion into this project